DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "...Kay...
 You're...All right?
 It is not...
 A dream?"

-Towards timid girl who just risen her head,
+Towards timid girl who just raisen her head,
 Kay responded by taking her hand.
 Both tightly grasped each other hands.
 Even if she is unable to get up, she felt his body warmth.